Hands on with Developer Marketing

 - Spend time with them online or offline.
 I think the best marketers know their audience extremely well, and the only way to do that is to mingle with them.

 - Learn the language of software development.
-Even if you can’t write code, learn the key pieces and terminology: APIs, backend, frontend, database, HTTP, test, etc.
+Even if you can’t write code, learn the key pieces and terminology: APIs, backend, frontend, database, HTTP, test, etc. This is critical for a solid software marketing strategy.

 - Go deep in your content rather than simply skimming the surface.
 Experienced developers will appreciate this because technical depth is really hard to find online.